FuexFollets/tempenv/README.md

   -i, --in     	A path to where the test directory will be made -c, --config 	The path to a different configuration file
 ```

+# Configuration
+Configuration can be done in a `.toml` file.
+There is an example located in `./example/example_configuration.toml`.
+By deafult, this file is read from `~/.config/tempenv/config.toml`, but another path can be specified with the `--config` argument